tuftsceeo/OnshapeArduino/README.md

 ## Usage

-This API client can make the same API requests that are availible in OnShape's API Explorer.
+This API client can make the same API requests that are available in OnShape's API Explorer.
 You can find example code through the IDE in `File>Examples>OnShape` or in this repo under `OnShape/examples'.